 Large Scale Wildland Treatment-These are areas up to the watershed scale, or even greater, that are treated to reduce highly flammable or dense fuels, including live brushy plants in some vegetation types (such as chaparral), a build up of decadent herbaceous vegetation or, dead woody vegetation.
-(1-12)
+(PEIR 1-12)

-The concept of "decadent herbaceous vegetation" has been used for years by fire management agencies to justify burning chaparral for resource reasons.
-There is no scientific justification for such burning.
+The concept of "decadent herbaceous vegetation" has been used for years by fire management agencies to justify burning chaparral for resource reasons (Halsey 2011).
+There is no scientific justification for such burning (Montygierd-Loyba and Keeley 1985, Keeley et al. 1985, Keeley et al. 2005).
 The tendency for the PEIR to view native shrublands within a biased, pejorative context is a common theme:

 However, in the absence of periodic disturbance, the continued productivity of the state's rangelands is being threatened by the encroachment of non-native invasive plants and native shrubs.
 Vegetation treatments can help counter these negative trends, and improvement of rangeland condition is a primary objective of the VTP.
-(1-5)
+(PEIR 1-5) Emphasis added.

 The desire to modify the landscape to improve economic output is certainly a reasonable objective for a statewide management plan.
 However, allowing a systemic, negative bias against native ecosystems to influence policy management decisions is not.
-This bias appears to be one of the reasons the PEIR has failed to properly consider the cumulative effects on shrubland ecosystems.
+This bias appears to be one of the reasons the PEIR has failed to properly consider the cumulative effects on shrubland ecosystems (see below).